Update for 28 April 2020: We’ve now fully tested this vacuum. Read our full Halo Capsule cordless vacuum review to find out if it’s one we recommend.

 Made of light carbon fibre, and with disposable dust bags enclosed in the pill-shaped canister, this minimalist stick vacuum is intended to give you the best of both worlds.

 It costs £249 from Capsuleclean.com and has a 1.6-litre dust capacity, up to 60 minutes claimed run time, and there’s a two-year supply of replacement dust bags (52 in total) thrown in too.
 On the face of it, that’s pretty good value compared with big-name rivals such as Dyson.

-Read the full Halo Capsule first look review to get our first impressions.
+Read the full Halo Capsule review to get our verdict on it’s cleaning abilities.

 Halo Capsule: what makes it different?

 Where rivals such as Dyson, Shark and Samsung opt for high-tech wizardry, and often look like they’ve fallen straight out of a passing spaceship, the Capsule stands out for its simple, no-frills design.